 My name is Arielle Shander, and I’m an independent game designer and budding IT professional.

 I studied game development at Montgomery College and The University of Baltimore.
-I also took a user experience design course via Springboard to improve and broaden my skills, and I received a User Experience (UX) certificate in December 2018.
-Most recently, I earned a CompTIA A+ certification for the 1001 and 1002 editions.
+I also took a user experience design course via Springboard to improve and broaden my skills, and I received a user experience (UX) certificate in December 2018.
+Most recently, I earned a CompTIA A+ certification for the 220-1001 and 1002 editions.

 I have worked in the game industry as a freelance designer at Red Aphid and as a game evaluator for Globaloria.
 I officially founded Flow Wing Studios in December 2017 and released a game called Spitfire Sheep, which is available on Android and iOS.
 I designed the gameplay elements, demoed the game at conventions, performed quality assurance tasks, managed social media pages, and led my team.
-I also have a year of IT experience working at Virtustream/Dell EMC, where I managed incidents and performed tier 1 tasks.
+I also have a year of IT experience working at Virtustream/Dell EMC, where I assisted with incident management and performed tier 1 tasks.

 Prior to earning my CompTIA A+ cert, I had only dabbled in some aspects of software design and certain IT-related tools (I became very familiar with Windows Active Directory when creating accounts and resetting passwords!).
 Hardware was an intimidating beast, and I hadn’t so much as seated a RAM module into a motherboard’s memory slot or even opened up a computer.
 Now I’m more well rounded and knowledgeable!